Partner Sites

 Stanford’s strong links to the traditional MBA triumvirate of finance, technology, and consulting means you’ll gain great opportunities to land a career in one of these sectors since you’ll potentially meet employers from these industries at school-run events.

-Average Stanford MBA Salary
+Average Stanford MBA salary

 Stanford MBA salaries on graduation.
 Total compensation combines starting salary with bonuses.

-Technology firms paid Stanford MBAs an average base salary of $165,757, and MBAs in media and entertainment earned $152,616.
+Energy firms paid Stanford MBAs a median base salary of $177,500, and MBAs in consumer products earned $175,000.

 Stanford MBA graduate job destinations